 Cardiff University Press is a fully Open Access publisher of academic research.
 Copyright of the articles published by Cardiff University Press is retained by the original copyright owner.

-All work is published with the CC BY or CC BY-NC-ND Creative Commons licence and the licence is clearly indicated in the article or monograph PDF.
+All work is published with a Creative Commons licence and the licence is clearly indicated in the article or monograph PDF.

 Authors are permitted, without embargo, to deposit their articles and monographs (including pre-prints and post-prints) online, e.g. in institutional repositories, in pre-print servers or on their webpages, as long as they link to the published version via DOI when the DOI becomes available.